sanchezzfacu/sanchezzfacu/README.md

 👩‍💻Currently studying and continue developing my skills to get that first IT experience while I develop freelance projects.

-If you're interested in a curious person that is motivated and ready to give his all don't hesitate to contact me.
+If you're interested in a curious person that is motivated and ready to give his all, don't hesitate to contact me.